CodiumTeam/docker-training/exercise-3/README.md

 As an example, let's see use a `postgres` container.

-1. Run a container with the `postgres` image
+1. Run a container with the `postgres` image and see how it fails.
    ```bash
    docker run --rm postgres
    ```